 Shell Material: Semi-rigid Polypropylene

-Heel Cup Depth: Minimum of 18mm to control heel eversion associated with excessive pronation that the orthosis conforms close to the arch of the foot.
+Heel Cup Depth: Minimum of 18mm to control heel eversion associated with excessive pronation

 Width: The orthosis shell should support the entire width of the foot.
 For most patients, this would be a "wide" or "medial flange" width orthosis.